Kipchaks: Golden Horde, Mamluk Sultanate and Yuan dynasty

+"In ancient times, this state (the Golden Horde) was the land of the Kipchaks, but when it was conquered by the Tatars (i.e. Mongols), the Kipchaks became their subjects.
+Later, as the Tatars intermingled and intermarried with them, the land itself overcame the original qualities and racial characteristics of the Tatars.
+All of them became exactly like Kipchaks, as if they were of the same stock.
+The Tatars settled in the land of the Kipchaks and remained there among them.
+Thus, long habitation in a land alters human nature and changes one's inherent features according to the nature of the country, as we said before."

+At the same time, the Mamluk Sultanate, founded in 1250, was first started by the very Kipchak Bahri Mamluks, who emerged from slaves and refugees fleeing Mongol conquest to dominate from the heartland in Egypt; the state was once referred as "State of the Turks" due to the ruling class did sometimes express its Kipchak Turkic identity and did attempt to preserve this root.
+However, the Kipchak ruling class was not able to preserve their Kipchak origins, as they got heavily Arabised and, by the time of the dynasty's downfall in 1382 and replaced by the Circassian-led Burji Mamluks, the Arabisation ran deep among Kipchaks that they only carried few memories of their Kipchak heritages left as they became Arabs culturally and socially.

+Outside the Golden Horde and Mamluk Sultanate, Kipchaks also served under the Yuan dynasty, the Sino-Mongol dynasty of Imperial China, fought in numerous wars, and established a very significant position within the Mongol realm before eventual assimilation to the much larger Han Chinese and Mongolian societies.

 Language

 The Kipchak–Cuman confederation spoke a Turkic language (Kipchak languages, Cuman language) whose most important surviving record is the Codex Cumanicus, a late 13th-century dictionary of words in Kipchak, Cuman, and Latin.
 The presence in Egypt of Turkic-speaking Mamluks also stimulated the compilation of Kipchak/Cuman-Arabic dictionaries and grammars that are important in the study of several old Turkic languages.

 When members of the Armenian diaspora moved from the Crimean peninsula to the Polish-Ukrainian borderland, at the end of the 13th century, they brought Kipchak, their adopted Turkic language, with them.
 During the 16th and the 17th centuries, the Turkic language among the Armenian communities of the Kipchak people was Armeno-Kipchak.
-They were settled in the Lviv and Kamianets-Podilskyi areas of what is now Ukraine.
+They were settled in the Lviv and Kamianets-Podilskyi areas of what is now Ukraine, as well as between the borderland of Poland, Belarus and Lithuania.

 The literary form of the Cuman language became extinct in the 18th century in the region of Cumania in Hungary.
 Cuman in Crimea, however, became the ancestor of the central dialect of Crimean Tatar.

 Mongolian linguistic elements in the Kipchak–Kimek confederation remain "unproven"; though that confederation's constituent Tatar tribe possibly had been Mongolic speakers who later underwent Turkification.